In North America, a 24-card deck is most common (using 9, 10, J, Q, K and A in all four suits).

 The three players sit on three sides of the table, leaving the fourth side open.
 Randomly choose a dealer.

 Players bid, starting to the left of the dealer and continuing clockwise, on whether or not to use the face-up card's suit as trump.
-Players have the following choices (perhaps obviously, the dummy does not bid):
+Players have the following choices:

 - The player to the left of the dealer may pass or say "I order it up."
 If he does, no other player may bid.